CHAH (AM)

 CHAH is a Canadian radio station, broadcasting at 580 AM in Edmonton, Alberta.
-The station airs a multilingual programming format branded as My Radio 580 and is owned by 1811258 Alberta Ltd.
+The station airs a multilingual programming format branded as My Radio 580 and is owned by My Radio 580 Ltd.

 History

 On January 6, 2017, the Canadian Radio-television and Telecommunications Commission (CRTC) approved an application by 1811258 Alberta Ltd. for a broadcasting licence to operate an ethnic commercial AM radio station in Edmonton.
 The new station would operate on the frequency of 580 kHz with a power of 10,000 watts fulltime.

 AM 580 was a frequency in Edmonton that was once occupied by CKUA from 1927 until it went off the air in 2013.